pauliusm/pronto-yamllint/README.md

 ## Configuration

-* (if needed) set `YAMLLINT_OPTS` environment variable with yamllint [options](https://yamllint.readthedocs.io/en/latest/configuration.html).
+(If needed) set `YAMLLINT_OPTS` environment variable with yamllint [options](https://yamllint.readthedocs.io/en/latest/configuration.html).
 They will be passed to yamllint.

 ## Usage